cartertinney/iot-operations-sdks/rust/azure_iot_operations_protocol/README.md

 The Azure IoT Operations Protocol allows for structured data to be sent and received between applications in two patterns:

 - RPC Command - Send requests, process them, and respond
-- Telemetry (Coming Soon) - Send and receive telemetry messages
+- Telemetry - Send and receive telemetry messages

 Simply implement the provided serialization traits for your structured data, and use the envoy clients for the pattern you wish to use!